snowdonr/pyms-minerva/README.rst

     │
     ├── docs: The PyMassSpec User Guide and Documentation │
-    ├── pyms-test: Examples of how to use PyMassSpec
+    ├── pyms-demo: Examples of how to use PyMassSpec
     │
     └── UserGuide: Sphinx source for pyms-docs